akors/nuke-ms/README.en.txt

 Debian GNU/Linux:
+    4.0 ("Etch"):
+        Install the following packages and their dependencies: build-essentials cmake libboost-system1.35-dev libboost-thread1.35-dev
+        The Boost libraries are not contained in the official archives, however Debian Backpors provides these packages.
+Follow the instruction on this site to install the necessary packages: http://www.backports.org/dokuwiki/doku.php?id=instructions .
+        Unfortunately, the wxWidgets 2.8 libraries are not included in Debian 4.0, not even in the backports archive.
+You will have to download them from the wxWidgets website and compile them yourself.
+Refer to the wxWidgets documentation for details.
     5.0 ("Lenny"):
         Install the following packages and their dependencies: build-essentials cmake libboost-system1.35-dev libboost-thread1.35-dev libwxgtk2.8-dev
         The Boost libraries are not contained in the official archives, however Debian Backpors provides these packages.
 Follow the instruction on this site to install the necessary packages: http://www.backports.org/dokuwiki/doku.php?id=instructions .